Chris Browning, Ph.D.

 Office: HS 202

-Assistant Professor at Texas Tech University from 2013 to present; Undergraduate Program Co-Director from 2014 - present; Assistant Professor and Department Chairperson at East Central University from 2011 to 2013; Instructor at West Texas A&M University from 2005-2007; Ph.D. in Personal Financial Planning from Texas Tech University
+Assistant Professor at Texas Tech University from 2013 to present; Undergraduate Program Director from 2018 - present; Assistant Professor and Department Chairperson at East Central University from 2011 to 2013; Instructor at West Texas A&M University from 2005-2007; Ph.D. in Personal Financial Planning from Texas Tech University

 Leadership / Awards Texas Tech University